armchairancap/xx-tribler-haven/README.md

 ![Verify signature](./xx_screenshot_sign_approaches.png)

 An even more elaborate example is example 4, where the poster signed both their Haven identity and Magnet link.
 What's the difference?
-In (3) we know the Magnet link was signed by a certain xx Network wallet address, but not if noviceDrippySquid is copy-pasting that crap, or sharing himself.
+In (3) we know the Magnet link was signed by *a* certain xx Network wallet address, but not if noviceDrippySquid is copy-pasting that crap from elsewhere, or sharing it himself from specific xx Network (or other, whereever it was signed) wallet.

 In (4) we have the proof that the xx Wallet address owner is behind the noviceDrippySquid identity in Haven.